What Are Benthic Macroinvertebrates?

-Macroinvertebrates are animals without a backbone that can be seen with the naked eye.
-These bottom-dwelling animals include crustaceans and worms but most are aquatic insects.
+Benthic macroinvertebrates are animals without a backbone, large enough to be seen with the naked eye, that live on the bottom of stream, lakes, and rivers.
+They include crustaceans and worms but most are aquatic insects.
 Beetles, caddisflies, stoneflies, mayflies, hellgrammites, dragonflies, true flies, and some moths are among the groups of insects represented in streams.
-Macroinvertebrates are an important link in the food web between the producers (leaves, algae) and higher consumers such as fish.
+They are an important link in the food web between the producers (e.g., leaves and algae) and higher consumers such as fish.
+Benthic macroinvertebrates are one of the most commonly used living water-quality indicators because:

-Visit Stroud™ Water Research Center’s Leaf Pack Network® website to learn about a simple experiment that uses tree leaves and aquatic insects to determine the health of your local stream.
+Learn about a simple experiment that uses tree leaves and aquatic macroinvertebrates to determine the health of your local stream.

 The following books are recommended resources.
 Check your local library; they are also available for purchase from online booksellers.